barcrush/binf-projects/README.md

 Essentially, we perfomed two analyses i.e., Feature subset (using PCA and Feature extraction) and Multi-classification study (using base and Ensemble learners) for 3 significant learning outcomes.

 ### 3. Human GPCR protein analysis
+An algorithm to automatically clean and identify protein paralogs in human GPCRs from data extracted from Uniprot